bvbohnen/x4-projects/API Functions.md

   Warning: due to a (likely) typo bug, x4 is limited to 5 text edit boxes.
 If many edit fields are needed, consider using sliders for numeric values (limit 50), where users can click the slider displayed value to use it like an editbox.

-  Param: Table with the following items:
+  Param: Table with the following items
+  * col, echo
+    - Standard api args
+  * scaling, width, height, x, y, mouseOverText
+    - Standard widget properties
+  * cellBGColor, uiTriggerID
+    - Standard cell properties
-    * col
+  * onTextChanged
-      - Integer, column to place the widget in.
+    - Cue to call when the player changes the box text.
+    - Occurs on every letter change.
-    * cue
+  * onEditBoxDeactivated
-      - Cue to callback on interact event.
+    - Cue to call when the player deselects the box.
+    - Deselection may occur when selecting another element, pressing enter, or pressing escape.
+    - Does not trigger if the menu is closed.
+  * bgColor = Helper.defaultEditBoxBackgroundColor
+    - Color of background.
+  * closeMenuOnBack = false
+    - Bool, if the menu is closed when the 'back' button is pressed while the editbox is active.
+    - Description unclear.
+  * defaultText
+    - String, the default text to display when nothing present.
+  * textHidden = false
+    - Bool, if the text is invisible.
+  * encrypted = false
+    - Bool, if the input has an encrypted style of display.
   * text
-      - Optional, initial text to display, without semicolons.
+    - TextProperty
-    * echo
+  * hotkey
-      - Optional, anything, returned on callback.
+    - HotkeyProperty

-  onTextChanged event returns a table with:
+  onTextChanged event returns:
-    * row
-      - Longfloat, row of the widget.
-    * col
-      - Longfloat, col of the widget.
+  * row, col, echo, event
   * text
-      - String, new text in the box.
+    - String, the new text in the box.

+  onEditBoxDeactivated event returns:
+  * row, col, echo, event
+  * text
+    - String, the current text in the box.
+  * textchanged
+    - Bool, if the text was changed since being activated.
-    * echo
+  * wasconfirmed
-      - Present if param had echo.
+    - Bool, false if the player pressed "escape", else true.

 * Make_Slider

   Make a horizontal slider cell.
 Adds to the most recent row.
-Every slider adjustment (many per sweep) triggers a callback.

-  Param: Table with the following items:
-    * col
-      - Integer, column to place the widget in.
-    * cue
-      - Cue to callback on interact event.
-    * min
-      - Int, min value.
-    * minSelect
-      - Int, optional, min selectable value if different than min.
-    * max
-      - Int, max value.
-    * maxSelect
-      - Int, optional, max selectable value if different than max.
-    * start
-      - Int, optional, initial value; defaults 0.
-    * step
-      - Int, optional, step size; defaults 1.
-    * suffix
-      - String, optional, suffix displayed on the value, eg. " %".
-    * echo
-      - Optional, anything, returned on callback.

-  onSliderCellChanged event returns a table with:
-    * row
-      - Longfloat, row of the widget.
-    * col
-      - Longfloat, col of the widget.
+  Param: Table with the following items
+  * col, echo
+    - Standard api args
+  * scaling, width, height, x, y, mouseOverText
+    - Standard widget properties
+  * cellBGColor, uiTriggerID
+    - Standard cell properties
+  * onSliderCellChanged
+    - Cue to call when the slider value is changed.
+    - When the player drags the slider around, this will be called repeatedly at intermediate points.
+    - When the player types into the editbox, this will trigger on every typed character.
+  * onSliderCellActivated
+    - Cue to call when the player activates the slider.
+  * onSliderCellConfirm
+    - Cue to call when the player deactivates the slider.
+    - Triggers less often than onSliderCellChanged.
+    - Recommend using this in general.
+  * bgColor = Helper.defaultSliderCellBackgroundColor
+    - Color of background.
+  * valueColor = Helper.defaultSliderCellValueColor
+    - Color of value.
+  * posValueColor = Helper.defaultSliderCellPositiveValueColor
+    - Color, positive value if fromCenter is true
+  * negValueColor = Helper.defaultSliderCellNegativeValueColor
+    - Color, negative value if fromCenter is true
+  * min, max = 0
+    - Min/max values the bar is sized for
+  * minSelect, maxSelect = none
+    - Min/max values the player may select.
+    - Defaults to min/max
+    - Do not use maxSelect if exceedMaxValue is true
+  * start = 0
+    - Initial value
+  * step = 1
+    - Step size between slider points
+  * suffix = ""
+    - String, suffix on the displayed current value.
+  * exceedMaxValue = false
+    - Bool, if the player can go over the max value.
+    - Requires min >= 0.
+  * hideMaxValue = false
+    - Bool, hides the max value.
+  * rightToLeft = false
+    - Bool, enables a right/left mirrored bar.
+  * fromCenter = false
+    - Bool, bar extends from a zero point in the center.
+  * readOnly = false
+    - Bool, disallows player changes.
+  * useInfiniteValue = false
+    - Bool, sets slider to show infinity when infiniteValue is reached.
+  * infiniteValue = 0
+    - Value at which to show infinity when useInfiniteValue is true.
+  * useTimeFormat = false
+    - Bool, sets the slider to use a time format.

+  onSliderCellChanged event returns:
+  * row, col, echo, event
   * value
+    - Longfloat, current value of the slider.

+  onSliderCellActivated event returns:
+  * row, col, echo, event

+  onRightClick event returns:
+  * row, col, echo, event
+  * posx, posy
+    - Coordinates of the widget (likely not useful).

+  onSliderCellConfirm event returns:
+  * row, col, echo, event
+  * value
-      - Longfloat, the new slider value.
+    - Longfloat, current value of the slider.
-    * echo
+  * valuechanged
-      - Present if param had echo.
+    - Bool, true if the value changed since being activated.
+    - If the player escapes out of the editbox, this will be false and the value will be the pre-edit value.

 * Make_Dropdown

   Make a dropdown selection cell.
 Adds to the most recent row.
 Note: indices start at 1.

-  Param: Table with the following items:
+  Param: Table with the following items
-    * col
+  * col, echo
+    - Standard api args
+  * scaling, width, height, x, y, mouseOverText
-      - Integer, column to place the widget in.
+    - Standard widget properties
-    * cue
+  * cellBGColor, uiTriggerID
-      - Cue to callback on interact event.
+    - Standard cell properties
   * options
+    - List of tables describing each option.
+    - Each subtable has these fields:
+      * text = ""
+        - String, option text.
+      * icon = ""
-      - String, comma separated listing of selectable options.
+        - String, icon name.
+      * id
+        - Optional string or number, identifier of the option.
+        - Returned to callbacks to indicate option selected.
+        - Defaults to the option's list index (1-based).
+      * displayremoveoption = false
+        - Bool, if true the option will show an 'x' that the player can click to remove it from the dropdown list.
+  * onDropDownActivated
+    - Cue to call when the player activates the dropdown.
+  * onDropDownConfirmed
+    - Cue to call when the player selects an option.
+  * onDropDownRemoved
+    - Cue to call when the player removes an option.
-    * start
+  * startOption = ""
-      - Int, optional, index of the initially selected option.
+    - String or number, id of the initially selected option.
+  * active = true
+   - Bool, if the widget is active.
+  * bgColor = Helper.defaultButtonBackgroundColor
+   - Color of background.
-    * echo
+  * highlightColor = Helper.defaultButtonHighlightColor
-      - Optional, anything, returned on callback.

-  onDropDownConfirmed event returns a table with:
+   - Color when highlighted.
-    * row
+  * optionColor = Helper.color.black
-      - Longfloat, row of the widget.
+    - Color of the options.
-    * col
+  * optionWidth, optionHeight = 0
-      - Longfloat, col of the widget.
+    - Dimensions of the options.
+  * allowMouseOverInteraction = false
+    - Bool, ?
+  * textOverride = ""
+    - String, ?
+  * text2Override = ""
+    - String, ?
+  * text
+   - TextProperty
+  * text2
+   - TextProperty
+  * icon
+   - IconProperty
+  * hotkey
+   - HotkeyProperty

+  onDropDownActivated event returns:
+  * row, col, echo, event

+  onDropDownConfirmed event returns:
+  * row, col, echo, event
-    * option
+  * id
-      - Longfloat, the index of the selected option.
+    - String or number, id of the selected option.

+  onDropDownRemoved event returns:
+  * row, col, echo, event
-    * echo
+  * id
-      - Present if param had echo.
+    - String or number, id of the removed option.

 * Send_Command

   General cue for packaging up a request and sending it to lua.
 This may be used instead of the Make_ command, by filling in a matching command name in the param table.

-  Param: Table with the following items:
+  Param: Table with the following items
   * command
     - String, command to send to lua.
   * ...
     - Any args requied for the command.